katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

 	fmt.Printf("%d + %d = %d\n", 1, 1, abstractedAdd(add, 1, 1))
 }
 ```

-As it can be seen, Go has first class functions, we can store
-functions in variables, pass them as arguments to other functions,
-and even pass a function directly as an argument too.

 With this example in mind we have the opportunity to start exploring
 Go's objects.
 Can a method satisfy the **Adder** type ?
 Depending